 Denise L. Poon is GIG's media consultant, advising on creative and effective messaging on traditional and digital platforms.
 Denise is a broadcast producer, multimedia consultant and principal of Creative Streamline, a CUCP-certified DBE/MBE/WBE and SLB for the City of Los Angeles.
 Her career spans more than 15 years of broad-based communication with content creation for broadcast networks ABC, CBS, CNN, FOX, NBC, PBS and private clients in various formats — breaking news, feature and long format, including DATELINE NBC, and America's Most Wanted.
 With the Asian American Journalists Association (AAJA), she is best known for many years of leadership for Trivia Bowl, the chapter's signature, high yielding "fun-raising" event for scholarships and professional programming.

-Kala Shah is a non-profit and philanthropic consultant on a lifelong quest to figure out what drives people to make their unique positive impact in the world.
-As a professional, she has worked on national and statewide policy initiatives to advance the 3Es (economy, environment and equity), with organizations to put those sustainability values to practice and as a funder to encourage civic involvement and activism.
-As a mom to 3 boys and an engaged community member, she seeks to sculpt young minds about compassion, culture and service.
-With GIG, she has discovered the secret sauce ingredients to motivate social good –—one part fun, one part passion and a sprinkle of inspiration mixed with a team of committed and talented social change agents.
-After meeting Toan, Kala was inspired to launch a Community Heroes club at her son’s school, Sun Valley Elementary, in San Rafael, Calif.
-Ever since, the Community Heroes have been meeting weekly to cultivate and exercise their power to serve their community.
+Kala Shah is Go Inspire Go's Chief Alchemist of Partnerships and Programs, directing strategic initiatives at the organizational level as well as growing its grassroots program, the Go Inspire Go Community Heroes club, which cultivates young minds to exercise their power to serve their community.
+The flagship program at Sun Valley School in San Rafael, Calif., received a prestigious LinkedIn Social Innovation Grant to scale and replicate the program across the Bay Area.
+Kala has been on a lifelong quest to figure out what drives people to make their unique positive impact in the world.
+She has worked on national and statewide policy initiatives to advance the 3Es (economy, environment and equity), with organizations to put those sustainability values to practice and as a funder to encourage civic involvement and activism.
+As a mom to three boys and an engaged community member, she seeks to sculpt young minds about compassion, culture and service.
+With Go Inspire Go, she has discovered the secret sauce ingredients to motivate social good one part fun, one part passion and a sprinkle of inspiration mixed with a team of committed and talented social change agents.

 BOARD OF DIRECTORS